sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

    :autograde: unittest
    :practice: T

    Try the following code.
-Add another variable for a lastname that is "Hernandez".
-Use += or + to add the lastname variable after name to the result.
-Use += or + to add 2 more exclamation points (!) to the end of the happy birthday greeting in result.
+Add another variable lastName that is "Hernandez".
+Use += or + to add the lastname variable after name to the result, with a space between first and last name.
+Add 2 more exclamation points (!) to the end of the happy birthday greeting in result.
    ~~~~
    public class Test1
    {